-Jason Crosslin, MS, CRNA, received his Master of Science with a focus in nurse anesthesia from Middle Tennessee School of Anesthesia and currently serves as a CRNA at LifeLinc Anesthesia.
+Madulas Taught Modules Taught Jason Crosslin, MS, Jason Crosslin, MS, CRNA, received his Master of Science with a focus in nurse anesthesia from Middle Tennessee School of Anesthesia and currently serves as a CRNA at LifeLinc Anesthesia.
 He also serves as a Regional Clinical Coordinator for Middle Tennessee School of Anesthesia at Northcrest Medical Center.
 He has been a member of both the Admissions Council and Progressions Committee at MTSA.

-• Lower Extremity: Adductor canal and catheter.

-Stace Dollar, MS, CRNA

-Stace D. Dollar MS, CRNA, has been a practicing certified registered nurse anesthetist for 14 years and currently serves at Baptist Health Lexington, in Lexington, KY.
+Modules Taught Lower Extremity: Adductor canal and catheter.
+Stace Dollar, MS, CF RNA Stace D. Dollar MS, CRNA, has been a practicing certified registered nurse anesthetist for 14 years and currently serves at Baptist Health Lexington, in Lexington, KY.
 He received his Masters of Science with a focus in nurse anesthesia from Middle Tennessee School of Anesthesia.
-He co-founded and co-directs an Acute Pain Service, developed regional anesthesia protocols for orthopedic joint replacement, general surgery and breast cancer that improved patient outcomes and decreased length of stay, and recently traveled to Haiti with MTSA and the Touching Hands Project for a mission trip.
+He co-founded and co- directs an Acute Pain Service, developed regional anesthesia protocols for orthopedic joint replacement, general surgery and breast cancer that improved patient outcomes and decreased length of stay, and recently traveled to Haiti with MTSA and the Touching Hands Project for a mission trip.
 While in Haiti, he able to teach various regional anesthesia techniques to MTSA Fellows.
 Mr. Dollar is also a clinical facilitator at the quarterly advanced cadaveric workshops facilitated by the Middle Tennessee School of Anesthesia.

-- Introduction to Regional Blocks - Upper Extremity blocks: Superficial cervical, Infraclavicular, catheter techniques for infraclavicular/TAP. - Truncal - Perineural Catheter Indications, Techniques, and Equipment

-John Edwards, MS, CRNA

-John M. Edwards III, MS, CRNA has been a practicing certified registered nurse anesthetist for 14 years and currently practices in Lexington KY.
+Modules Taught Introduction to Regional Blocks Upper Extremity blocks: Superficial cervical, Infraclavicular, catheter techniques for infraclavicular/TAP.
+Truncal Perineural Catheter Indications, Techniques, and Equipment John Edwards, MS, CRNA John M. Edwards III, MS, CRNA has been a practicing certified registered nurse anesthetist for 14 years and currently practices in Lexington KY.
+He received his Master anesthetist for 14 years and currently practices in Lexington KY.
 He received his Master of Science with a focus in nurse anesthesia from the Middle Tennessee School of Anesthesia.
 He has a passion for patient care, teaching and leadership in the fields of anesthesia and acute post-surgical pain management.
 His achievements include, cofounding and co-directing an Acute Pain Service, founding an Anesthesia Grand Rounds program to facilitate continuing education, and collaborating to develop Enhanced Recovery Pathways for multiple surgical specialties all of which have improved patient satisfaction, patient outcomes and decreased length of stay.
 He spends a lot of his time in the management of an Acute Pain Service, not only managing patients, but also in the development and education of a team of CRNAs to provide ultrasound-guided regional anesthetic techniques.
 He enjoys lecturing for Anesthesia Grand Rounds and has mentored other CRNAs in the process of creating a Grand Rounds lectures.
 His passion for education has provided many opportunities for teaching, both lecturing at local and state meetings, and providing hands on teaching with both live models and for cadaver workshops at Middle Tennessee School of Anesthesia, and the University of Cincinnati.